ferozalitm/Efficient-Kernel-XQDA-Matlab/README.md

 T M Feroz Ali, Subhasis Chaudhuri https://arxiv.org/abs/1909.11316

 This repository contains the complete code of KXQDA.
-Using this code you can reproduce the result in Table 1 of our paper.
+Using this code you can reproduce our result in Table 1 (CUHK01 dataset) of our paper.
 GOG + k-XQDA :
 R1 = 62.23%
 R5 = 83.09%
 R10 = 89.46%
 R20 = 94.43%

+You need to download the GOG features for CUHK01 dataset and place the following files inside the folder 'Kernel-XQDA/Features':
+1) CUHK01_feature_all_GOGyMthetaHSV.maty
+2) CUHK01_feature_all_GOGyMthetaLab.mat
+3) CUHK01_feature_all_GOGyMthetanRnG.mat
+4) CUHK01_feature_all_GOGyMthetaRGB.mat

 If you find this work useful, please kindly cite our paper.